About the Museum

-Located in historic Old City, Philadelphia, the museum is housed in a renovated 1902 firehouse.
+Located in historic Old City Philadelphia, the museum is housed in a renovated 1898 firehouse.
 Fireman’s Hall Museum is one of the nation’s premier fire museums focused on the preservation of Philly fire history and promoting fire safety.
 Philadelphia is the birthplace of the first volunteer fire companies.
-In 1736, Benjamin Franklin created the first fire brigade called The Union Fire Company.
+In 1736, Benjamin Franklin founded the first volunteer fire company called The Union Fire Company.

 Fireman’s Hall Museum cares deeply about the health and safety of our staff, volunteers, and visitors.
 We continue to follow state, county and local health rules related to the COVID-19 pandemic, and our top priority remains the well-being of our staff and visitors.